Rainwater is an excellent alternative to mains drinking water, and can serve a number of purposes around the home.

-Large rainwater tanks tend to be more beneficial as you can store a large amount of water to get through longer dry periods without using potable water.
+Large rainwater tanks tend to be more beneficial as you can store more water to get through longer dry periods without using potable water.
 Where space is an issue, you may wish to consider a different style of tank or installing two smaller tanks.

 You can install an automatic diversion directly from mains water if the rainwater tank is empty.
-Alternatively, a trickle top up system uses a float valve to measure how much water you have in your tank.
+Alternatively, a trickle top-up system uses a float valve to measure how much water you have in your tank.
 When the water level gets too low, mains water will trickle into the tank to top it up.

-In the Laundry
+In the laundry